chsoo92/voting-outcome/README.md

 ```

 Fourth_version:
-Modifying from the third version, the fourth version of preprocessing used the principal components (PC) of the input data to train the model.
+Modifying from the third version, the fourth version of preprocessing used the principal components (PC) of the input data to train the model. ㄲㄷ

+### Results
+For each version, the results show the average test accuarcy from 10 trainings.

+Test accuracy of the first version: 51.2% (SD = 2.44)
+Test accuracy of the second version: 56.92% (SD = 1.37)
+Test accuracy of the third version: 63.07% (SD = 1.08)
+Test accuracy of the fourth version: 58.606% (SD = 2.179)

 ## Authors